Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 - Pecans are one of the most popular nuts used in desserts, and they feature in a variety of cakes and pastries.

-Pili nuts primarily grow in Northern Australia and the Philippines, with the latter producing more than 80% of the world’s supply (28).
+Pili nuts primarily grow in Northern Australia and the Philippines, with the latter responsible for producing over 80% of the global supply (30).

-In recent years, pili nuts have grown in popularity and become a little more common worldwide.
+In recent years, pili nuts have witnessed a surge in popularity, gradually becoming more readily available worldwide.

-The nuts contain more fat per gram than any other nut, and they have an enjoyable, mild taste.
+The nuts boast a higher fat content per gram per gram than any other nut, which contributes to their delicious and mild taste.

 - Calories: 204 kcal